 Arched Pilasters are similar to pilasters with the addition of an arch between pilasters.
-Arches are often seen as a compliment to the visually appealing dome.
+Arches are often seen as a complement to the visually appealing dome.
 The arches and pilasters can be painted in contrasting colors to the rest of the tank creating a distinctive visual appeal.

 EXTERIOR INSULATION & FINISHING SYSTEM

 External Cladding is installed to mask the specific aesthetic features of the tank.
-This cladding effect can be created from various materials including panelized insulation for tanks requiring internal liquid temperature control.
+This cladding effect can be created from various materials, including panelized insulation for tanks requiring internal liquid temperature control.
 Cladding can also be combined with canopies and lighting to create depth and illumination.